 Style shouldn’t be the only factor when choosing a rain boot, but it definitely matters to some people.
 There’s nothing wrong with wanting a product that’s both fashionable and functional, and we took this into consideration when reviewing these rain boots.
 Not only are they completely capable of protecting your feet from inclement weather, they’ll also look great with your favorite outfits when you’re on the go.
 Human nature also tells us that if you feel good about the way you look when you wear something you're more likely to wear it more often, so choosing a boot that appeals to your fashion sense is bound to help you get the most value out of whatever product you end up choosing.

 Most of us think of rubber as being extremely durable, but it also has its weak points.
 If a rain boot is made out of a rigid material, then you’re constantly struggling to bend and manipulate your footwear.
 Any place where you’re forcing it to bend can lead to additional wear and eventually cracks.
 Because of this, it’s important to look for rain boots that are a little bit more pliable, and that allow you to move around comfortably.
 This increases durability and keeps your boots intact for longer.
 We looked at rain boots that can withstand the test of time while maintaining comfort and protection.

 Naturally, the price is important.
 In general, the more you pay, the more quality you’ll get out of the boot.
 Sometimes, a higher price will get you a more stylish option.
-Style is often a tradeoff for protection and durability, however, keep in mind that you can find a happy medium if you look closely.
+The style is often a tradeoff for protection and durability, however, keep in mind that you can find a happy medium if you look closely.